1979 in hip-hop: Kurtis Blow – Christmas Rappin'

 Russell Simmons decided that he wanted to create a rap record with Kurtis Blow.
 He realized that the best way of earning money was by creating a Christmas record as it would be played every year.
 After playing the song for 22 labels, they finally got it released on Mercury Records.
 The record was eventually sold over 500,000 times.
+There were obstacles in their way as they tried to make "Christmas Rappin'" widely available.
+Even with the song's obvious popularity, record labels refused to support Simmons and Blow because they doubted rap music could succeed, particularly when it comes to Christmas music.
+They continued anyhow, playing the song for a number of labels before they eventually signed a record deal with Mercury Records.